What Is Ajinomoto Doing in AI Chips?

 At the time, few could have predicted that a food company would become deeply connected to the future of computing and artificial intelligence.

-By the late 1990s and early 2000s, ABF had become increasingly important for high-performance chips requiring faster processing speeds and more complex architectures.
+By the late 1990s and early 2000s, ABF had become increasingly important as computer chips became more powerful and advanced.

 Why ABF Matters for AI Chips

-To operate efficiently, these chips require sophisticated packaging materials that can:
+To operate efficiently, these processors depend on advanced packaging materials that help:

-Although ABF represents only a small fraction of the total cost of a GPU, it plays an outsized role in enabling advanced semiconductor performance.
+Although ABF represents only a small fraction of a GPU’s total cost, it still plays a critical role in enabling advanced AI chip performance.

 Ajinomoto’s Dominance in the ABF Market

-Ajinomoto is widely regarded as the dominant supplier of ABF insulating film used in advanced semiconductor substrates.
+Today, the company is widely regarded as the dominant supplier of ABF insulating film used in advanced chip packaging.

-Industry reports often estimate that the company controls roughly 95-96% of the global market for high-end ABF materials, making it one of the most influential companies in the AI hardware ecosystem.
+Industry reports estimate that Ajinomoto controls roughly 95–96% of the global market for high-end ABF materials.
+This makes Ajinomoto one of the most important companies quietly supporting the AI industry.

-Its technology supports not only AI chips powering modern AI data center infrastructure but also:
+Its technology is used not only in advanced AI chips but also in:

 Data center processors